Trakzi

 Why Trakzi Fits the Modern Investor's Budgeting Workflow

 Budgeting and investing are no longer separate worlds.
 People want one coherent digital experience where they can check their portfolio, monitor progress, and stay informed without unnecessary friction.
+A modern help me budget tool needs to live in that same surface.

 That is where Trakzi stands out naturally in this conversation: